Sunday, April 30, 2023

 Mister Machine (see below) - Nominal team leader and usually responsible for organizing missions.
 He frequently butts heads with Bodycount over specific details of a plan, but privately regards her as by far the most useful member of the group.
 The others respect him for his decades of experience but he sees them as wholly expendable, with Horde being particularly unstable and not to be trusted without oversight.

 Bodycount - Deputy leader, frequently organizes missions on her own, often without involving Mister Machine at all.
 She finds him grating and thinks he's old-fashioned and over-cautious, but has to admit he's good at keeping the rest of the crew focused.
 She's used to working with her favorite puppet Manpower and has been trying to manipulate The Brute Squad in the same way with modest success to date.
-Horde leaves her a little baffled since he's not attracted to women and she hasn't found a lever that works on him, but he's also such a loose cannon she frequently just "forgets" to invite him along anyway.
+Horde leaves her a little baffled since he's not attracted to women and she hasn't found another lever that works on him, but he's also such a loose cannon she frequently just "forgets" to invite him along anyway.

 Manpower - Primarily Bodycount's stooge, he's secretly intimidated by Mister Machine's intellect and reputation and would have a hard time choosing between the two's orders if he had to.
 He resents the Brute Squad for the attention Bodycount pays to him.
 He's clueless and narrow-minded enough that he hasn't registered on Horde's sexual preferences, although if he ever does you can expect an ugly display of homophobia from the toxic jerk.
 Manpower wins the "Most Likely To Be Left Behind If Things Go Wrong" contest hands down.

-The Brute Squad - He's not at his best when it comes to teamwork, but he's actually kind of flattered that a big name like Mister Machine wants to work with him.
+The Brute Squad - He's not at his best when it comes to teamwork, but also kind of flattered that a big name like Mister Machine wants to work with him.
 The fact that the full team can stomp heroes that are way beyond his league normally doesn't hurt either.
 He's trying to ignore Bodycount's rather obvious attempts at manipulation, partly because he knows Manpower is jealous but mostly because he's got a serious girlfriend that he's thinking about proposing to.
 That Horde guy is a lunatic, and also thinks his education makes him better than an ex-football player, which is going to cause trouble sooner or later.

 Horde - Horde's happy for the chance to see some real action alongside a veteran like Mister Machine, something he throws in his cousin's face whenever their paths cross.
 He's also secretly a big fan of college football who thinks The Brute Squad got a raw deal (anti-mutant bias at its worst!) but he always seems to say the wrong thing around the guy.
 Doesn't help that the Brute Squad is really good-looking but definitely straight.
 Bodycount and Manpower are clearly a couple, which made her aborted attempt at flirting with Horde extra awkward.
 Manpower himself is kind of an idiot but he's the only other team member who seems to really enjoy a good adrenaline rush the way Horde does.

-As a GM I definitely would not use all of the potential drama going on with this dysfunctional group.
+As a GM I definitely would not use all of the potential drama going on with this dysfunctional group at once.
 Picking an element or two of it all to factor in during a scene could be a good way to give the NPCs some personality while twisting some dials on the difficulty.
 The full team can be insanely challenging even to PC groups that are good at minion-scrubbing, and toning them down a bit through imperfect cooperation is an answer to it.

 You can also put out a call for dice to let you track all the minions more easily.
-Ideally you'd want sets of suitably-sized dice with a different color for each baddie (eg red dice are always Mister Machine androids, orange dice are for Bodycount's quantum copies, Manpower gets yellow duplicate, etc.) but that's a big ask even when pulling from everyone's dice collections.
+Ideally you'd want sets of suitably-sized dice with a different color for each baddie (eg red dice are always Mister Machine androids, orange dice are for Bodycount's quantum copies, Manpower gets yellow duplicates, etc.) but that's a big ask even when pulling from everyone's dice collections.
 Just making index cards for each villain's pool of minions (and for The Brute Squad's lieutenants) will probably have to do.

 ___________________________________________________________________